-We confirmed outstanding amounts of convertible loans as of 31 December 2018 with the lenders.
+We confirmed outstanding amounts of convertible loans as of 31 December 2019 with the lenders

-We verified finance costs calculation performed by management, to determine whether assumptions used are reasonable and whether such costs are classified appropriately.
+We verified the finance costs calculation performed by management, to determine whether assumptions used are reasonable and whether such costs are classified appropriately.

-We compared the data used by management in its calculation of split accounting with supporting documentation (contracts, payments and conversions) and found them to be the same.
+We compared the data used by management in its calculation of split accounting with supporting documentation (contracts, payments and conversions).

-We used internal valuation specialists to verify the calculation performed and assumptions used to fair value the convertible loans.
+With the support of internal valuation specialists we verified the calculation performed and assumptions used to fair value the convertible loans.

-Based on our above procedures, we concurred with management on the accounting for convertible loans as of 31 December 2018.
+Based on our above procedures, we deemed management's accounting approach for convertible loans as of 31 December 2019 to be appropriate.